 Onshore Central Kalimantan, we have a 72.75% participating interest in an exploration block, namely the Kuala Pambuang (KP) Production Sharing Contract (PSC).
 The PSC with Satuan Kerja Khusus Pelaksana Kegiatan Usaha Hulu Minyak Dan Gas Bumi (SKKMIGAS) was granted on 19 December 2011 with an initial exploration term of 6 years.
 It was subsequently extended for a further period of 4 years over an area of approximately 1,631 square kilometres.
-The exploration period was recently extended further to 14 March 2025.
+The exploration period, which was extended further to 14 March 2025, is expected to be extended for another 12 months.
 The KP block is located on the southern coast of Kalimantan, in the region 180 kilometres southwest of Palangkaraya.